compas-dev/compas_fab/docs/getting_started.rst

 ================

-To make **COMPAS FAB** available inside Rhino, open the *command prompt* and type the following which will install it on both Rhino 5.0 and 6.0:
+To make **COMPAS FAB** available inside Rhino, open the *command prompt* and type the following which will install it on both Rhino 5.0 or 6.0, see the `compas rhino installation instructions <https://compas-dev.github.io/main/gettingstarted/cad/rhino.html>`_ for more information.

 ::

-    python -m compas_fab.rhino.install -v 5.0
-    python -m compas_fab.rhino.install -v 6.0
+    python -m compas_rhino.install -p compas_fab

-.. note:

-    On Windows, you might need to run the *command prompt* as administrator before running the install command.

 Open Rhino, start the Python script editor, type ``import compas`` and run it to verify that your installation is working.